platformio/platformio-docs/librarymanager/config.rst

 into a firmware (program).
 This is default behavior of PlatformIO Build System (``"libArchive": true``).

-Setting ``"libArchive": false`` will instruct PIO Build System to link object files directly (in-line).
+Setting ``"libArchive": false`` will instruct PlatformIO Build System to link object files directly (in-line).
 This could be useful if you need to override ``weak`` symbols defined in framework or other libraries.